Denise is a psychiatric nurse. She is passionate about writing, photography, travel, cooking, holistic health, adventure, and family.

 A host, of golden daffodils.

 At a very young I've been attracted to the daisy.
 This hardy wildflower grows along roadsides and abundantly in meadows, as well as being a perfect summer flower to grow in the garden.
-It’s layers of white, surrounding the soft, golden center, has been a favorite of mine for years.
+Its layers of white, surrounding the soft, golden center, has been a favorite of mine for years.